 It’s clear that investing in improving the manager to employee relationship by providing powerful rewards and recognition can have a massive impact on trust and communicated value—and in turn provide higher financial returns to the organization as a whole.
 But it’s not just about ROI.
 People aren’t numbers, though we often reduce them to such when we’re talking about business.

 The Bottom Line

 Good leaders care about the people they work with.
-Caring means recognizing often (among other things), whether publicly or privately, with prizes or not.
-Whatever form recognition takes, if it is frequent, sincere, and specific it will generate more trust between leaders and their employees.
+Caring means recognizing often (among other things), whether publicly or privately, with prizes or without.
+Whatever form recognition takes, if it is frequent, sincere, and specific, it will generate more trust between leaders and their employees.
 And employees, because they will feel cared for, will care more.
 It’s that simple.